nswdpc/silverstripe-mailgun-sync/README.md

 When testing this module, you probably want to avoid emails going out to the internet.

 Ensure you use a Mailgun sandbox domain with approved recipients to avoid this.

+## Breaking changes in 1.0 release

+Version 1 removed unused features to reduce the complexity of this module.

+The core functionality is now:

++ Send messages via the standard Email process in Silverstripe, with added Mailgun options
++ Send messages directly via the API
++ Handle webhook requests from Mailgun via a dedicated controller

+Synchronisation of events is now handled by the [webhooks controller](./docs/en/100-webhooks.md)

 ## LICENSE